nttcslab-nlp/spanalign/README.md

         2  0.000/0.000/0.000 (0)  0.000/0.000/0.000 (0)
         3  0.000/0.000/0.000 (0)  0.000/0.000/0.000 (1)
 ```
+We found that a part of this result is sometimes increased/decreased when we used a different architecture of GPU.

 ## License
 This software is released under the NTT License, see `LICENSE.txt`.